EdgeGallery/community/Security WG/Security Testing/Security Testing Guide.md

 **Notice**: If a product has functions that allow access to the system or data without the system security mechanism, malicious personnel may be aware of the functions and perform operations without authorization, which greatly affects the system.

 Test steps:
-1. Review the code to confirm allow access to the system or data cannot bypassing the system security mechanism.
+1. Review the code to confirm the founctions that allow access to the system or data cannot bypassing the system security mechanism.
-2. Perfrom penetration tesing.
+2. Perfrom penetration tesing for validation.

 1.5 According to the principle of least privilege, accounts used to run software programs are low-privilege OS accounts.
 **Notice**: Privileged accounts such as root, administrator, and supervisor or high-level accounts cannot be used to run software programs.
 Instead, use common accounts to run software programs.

 Test steps:
+1. Examine the Dockerfile to confirm Docker are run as a non-root user.
+2. Design privilege escalation scripts to test file permission and file owner settings.

+1.6 Account identity authentication functions (such as update profile, forgot password, disabled / lost token, help desk or IVR) that might regain access to the account are at least as resistant to attack as the primary authentication mechanism.

+Test steps:
 1.
-1.检查各组件Dockerfile是否使用non-root用户；
-2. 使用提权脚本进行测试，检查脚本属主，权限设置是否合适。

-1.6 Account identity authentication functions (such as update profile, forgot password, disabled / lost token, help desk or IVR) that might regain access to the account are at least as resistant to attack as the primary authentication mechanism.

-测试用例设计思路：

 1.7 All authentication controls must fail securely..
 **Notice**: The developer must just handle the displaying of the error message properly.

-测试用例设计思路：
+Test steps:
+1.

 1.8 The forgotten password function and other recovery paths should not reveal the current password and the new password should not sent in clear text to the user.

-测试用例设计思路：
+Test Steps:
+1. Login the system and use the forgotten password function, examine the current password is not reveal and new password is encrypted.

 1.9 The changing password functionality must include the old password, the new password, and a password confirmation.

-测试用例设计思路：
+Test Steps:
+1. Login the system and use the change password function, examine the interface include the old password, the new password, and a password confirmation.

 1.10 Verify that measures are in place to block the use of commonly chosen passwords and weak passphrases.

-测试用例设计思路：
+Test Steps:
+1. Login the system and use the change password function, try to change password to commnly chosen passwords and weak passphrases.
+Verify the operation will fail.

 ## 2. Secure Transmission